 5 Common Self Assessment Tax Return Online Mistakes to Avoid

-Well, Self Assessment tax returns is a document or form that every business honor sends to HM Revenue and Customs (HMRC) each year to report how much they have gained and from what sources.
-The self assessment tax return is a system on which HMRC uses to collect income tax.
+Well, Self Assessment tax returns is a document or form that every business honour sends to HM Revenue and Customs (HMRC) each year to report how much they have gained and from what sources.
+The self-assessment tax return is a system on which HMRC uses to collect income tax.
 While filing a tax form, people usually make errors, but these errors can lead to severe investigation or penalties.
 You can prevent yourself from penalties by avoiding these common mistakes.

 Not petitioning for a UTR number